 John D Rogers (Consultant)

-John is a physics graduate from Manchester University.
-He worked as a
+John graduated in physics from Manchester University in 1960.
+He worked

 Winfrith and then at Windscale, carrying out reactor physics experiments